Elected officials among dozens of protesters arrested at a Manhattan immigration holding facility

 Outside, police arrested dozens of people, including politicians, advocates and religious leaders, who were protesting in front of a garage entrance used by vans transporting immigrants to and from the detention facility.

-Other people detained included the city’s comptroller, Brad Lander, a Democrat who was previously arrested at the building in June outside immigration court after he linked arms with a person authorities were attempting to detain; the city’s public advocate, Jumaane Williams; Democratic state Sen. Julia Salazar; and City Council Member Tiffany Caban.
+Other officials who were detained included the city’s public advocate, Jumaane Williams; Democratic state Sen. Julia Salazar; and City Council Member Tiffany Caban.

 “A federal judge has indicated that the federal law is not being followed — the conditions are cruel and inhumane, that ICE is not respecting their rights,” Lander told reporters after his release.
 “And no elected official or other oversight agency has been allowed in to see it.”